 - In a small bowl, measure out the dry ingredients (ground almonds, coconut flour, cinnamon, mixed spice, baking soda and salt).

 - In a large mixing bowl, measure out the wet ingredients (egg yolks, honey and olive oil).

 - Put the egg whites in a clean, dry bowl and whisk with an electric whisk for 2 minutes, until soft peaks form.

 - Mix the wet ingredients until blended using the same whisk.
-Add the dry ingredients, and mix until blended.
+Add the dry ingredients, and stir until blended using a wooden spoon.
 The mixture will be quite thick.

 - Lighten the mixture by stirring in one-third of the whisked egg whites.
 Tip in the rest of the egg whites and gently fold in using a spatula: cut down the centre with the side edge of the spatula; scrape across the bottom of the bowl and up the side, scooping up the mixture as you go so that it is turned over and under; rotate the bowl 90° and repeat until fully blended.
 Be careful not to overwork the mixture and knock out the air, but make sure the bitter egg white is fully blended.